Have Coffee, Will Conference

 In the meantime, I hope that I’m not the only one who has a thing for weird “souvenirs.”
 Anyone else?

-13 thoughts on “Have Coffee, Will Conference
+13 Responses to “Have Coffee, Will Conference”

-1. sarahnsh says:
+1. sarahnsh

 When me and my mom were last in London together just the two of us we had to get all these sugar packets and sugar cubes for her one friend because she collected them.
 I always thought that was quite a weird thing to collect.